geertvd/geert/content/post/exclude-config-from-cmi-in-d8.md

 I created a new config split entity, let's call it "Ignored config", I leave the folder blank, this actually causes the configuration to be exported in the database thus preventing ignored configuration entities from entering our repository during export.
+I also set a negative weight (I set mine to -10), we have to do this to prevent our ignored config split entity from overruling the configuration ignored by the config_ignore module.
+(Thanks to [albertski](https://www.drupal.org/u/albertski) for noticing this [issue](https://www.drupal.org/node/2883110)).
 Besides that I just added the following in the config split entity's graylist:

 ```